How to submit a paper tax return

 Paper tax return supplementary pages

 Some people are sent supplementary pages automatically, but you may need to request or download them yourself.
-You can download the pages you need from the HMRC website or request them by telephoning HMRC on 0845 900 0404.
+You can download the pages you need from the gov.uk website or request them by calling HMRC on 0300 200 3610.

 The supplementary pages include: